wafaeelfaidi/ProjetGMAO/README.md

 ## Support

+No support is provided for this kit.
+Feel free to open an issue if you have any questions or need help, but there is no guaranteed response time, nor guarantee a fix.

-This lite version has community support through GitHub issues.
-For dedicated support, priority fixes, and advanced features, check out our full version.
+For dedicated support, priority fixes, and advanced features, [check out our full version](https://makerkit.dev).